 IDHP Director Dr. Ngozi Ezike said in a press release, “Our top priority as a regulator of long-term care facilities in Illinois is ensuring vulnerable Illinoisans are kept safe by those responsible for their care.”
 Investigating and reviewing the Bureau of Long-Term Care to see if they took the appropriate steps or what can be improved about their process during the pandemic will help ensure that nursing home residents are kept safe and their complaints are investigated promptly and seriously.

 Contact Thomas Law Offices

 If your loved one has experienced nursing home abuse or neglect during the pandemic, then they might be interested in taking legal action against their long-term care facility.
-A nursing home abuse lawyer from Thomas Law Offices can represent your loved one and ensure that their facility is fully investigated and held accountable for their actions.
+We at Thomas Law Offices can represent your loved one and ensure that their facility is fully investigated and held accountable for their actions.
 Contact us today so we can get started on your claim.